AbbVie forced to retract claims of Shire investor support

 WAITING FOR SHIRE

-AbbVie raised its offer for Shire to 30.1 billion pounds on Tuesday, hoping to win over its reluctant target after three earlier offers were rejected.
+AbbVie raised its offer for Shire to 30.1 billion pounds ($51.3 billion) on Tuesday, hoping to win over its reluctant target after three earlier offers were rejected.

 Shire has yet to respond to the latest cash-and-stock offer, which was worth 51.15 pounds a share at July 7 prices, or 11 percent more than AbbVie’s previous proposal.
 It said on Tuesday that its board was meeting to consider it.